NATIONALLY RESPECTED PERSONAL INJURY ATTORNEYS

 Staff who shove, hit, or grip too tightly can leave a nursing home resident with a serious injury such as a laceration, welt, or bruise.
 Physical abuse may result in life-altering injuries, like broken bones or head trauma, or may even claim their life.

-While a minor physical injury may happen occasionally, you may rightfully suspect nursing home abuse if incidents become more consistent.
+While a minor physical injury may happen occasionally, you may rightfully suspect your loved one is being abused if incidents become more consistent.

 Emotional Abuse

 Shouting, insulting, putting down, or belittling seniors is a form of emotional abuse.
-Nursing room staffers often engage in these tactics to lower residents’ self-esteem and to scare residents into complying with their orders.
+Facility staff often engage in these tactics to lower residents’ self-esteem and to scare residents into complying with their orders.
 Victims of emotional abuse may become withdrawn, forgo their usual activities, or experience dramatic shifts in their eating or sleeping habits.

 Psychological Abuse